 By default, both parents have equal right to custody of the child.
 In the majority of cases a joint custody is awarded by Courts.

 Joint custody means that no major decision with respect the child(ren) may be made by one parent without other parent’s permission.
-Major decisions may include: name change, change of religion, choice of school, etc.
+Major decisions may include: name change, change of religion, choice of school, and non-emergency medical procedure.

 Sole custody means that the custodial parent is able to make all decisions regarding the child(ren) without the other parent’s approval.
 It does not mean though that the other parent has no visitation rights.